Chon (band)

-Chon (sometimes stylized as CHON) is an American progressive rock and math rock band from Oceanside, California.
+Chon (sometimes stylized as CHON) was an American progressive rock band from Oceanside, California.
 Their music is largely instrumental with only a few songs containing vocal performances.
-The band consists of Mario Camarena (guitar), Erick Hansel (guitar), Esiah Camarena (bass) and Nathan Camarena (drums).
+The final line up of the band consisted of Mario Camarena (guitar), Erick Hansel (guitar), Esiah Camarena (bass) and Nathan Camarena (drums).

 History

 Early career

 In 2008, they began releasing demos via the internet.
 In 2010, the band began a brief hiatus, but reunited in 2011 to record two new songs, "O.G." and "Breathe".
 They returned in 2013 with the release of their debut EP entitled Newborn Sun.
 In 2014, Chon released their second EP, entitled Woohoo! and embarked on two consecutive nationwide tours with Animals as Leaders.

-Debut and departure of Pelisek
+Grow and departure of Pelisek

 In December 2014, Chon signed with the record label Sumerian Records, and announced they would be releasing their debut full-length album the following year.
 On February 5, 2015, the band announced their debut full length titled Grow would be released in March 2015.
 On March 5, the band premiered their song Can't Wait from the album via Red Bull.
 They released the album on March 24.
 Eight days prior the band embarked on a 27 date tour supporting Circa Survive.
 On December 16, 2015, Chon announced their first full US headlining tour, titled the Super Chon Bros Tour, with accompanying bands Polyphia and Strawberry Girls.
 They sold out every single show on the tour.
 Chon was also an opening band during the Sonic Unrest Tour, featuring headliner Periphery, and bands Sikth and Toothgrinder.

 On November 8, 2015, Chon stated via their Twitter feed that they parted ways with Drew Pelisek due to 'artistic differences'.
 It was also confirmed by Drew on a personal account.